 For years, the paint and coatings industry has aggressively looked for strategies to manufacture products in an environmentally conscious way, without compromising product performance.

 Industry R&D, market-demand, recent regulatory developments, and the continuing market trends toward water-based coatings, powder coatings, ultraviolet cure coatings, and other processes, as well as lower-emitting coating products, have contributed to reductions in both hazardous air pollutants (HAPs) and volatile organic compound (VOC) emissions from production in recent years.

 In addition to making great strides in process-side emission and waste reductions, the paint and coatings industry has reduced or eliminated a number of harmful constituents from its products, such as lead and mercury.

-The paint and coatings industry has taken steps for maximum environmental improvements by managing and minimizing toxins and wastes, reducing air emissions, and promoting product and environmental management stewardship.
-Here is a brief list of our environmental successes:
+The paint and coatings industry has taken steps for maximum environmental improvements by managing and minimizing toxins and wastes, reducing air emissions, and promoting product and environmental stewardship.
+Here is a short list of environmental successes:

-The paint and coatings industry reduced its total production waste by 52% from 1995 to 2009, while increasing the percentage of waste it recycles by almost 50% during that period.
+The paint and coatings industry reduced its total production waste by 56%, from 1995 to 2011, while increasing the percentage of waste it recycles by over 70% during that period.

 97% of all waste solvents from paint and coatings manufacturing facilities are reclaimed for future use.